ESTformer: Transformer utilising spatiotemporal dependencies for electroencephalogram super-resolution: Related Work

-Recent studies mainly focus on a stage-to-stage manner, tending to use mathematical interpolation methods for interpolation and then use other deep learning models to improve the interpolation results.
-Han et al. \cite{hanFeasibilityStudyEEG2018} interpolated the unseen channels by averaging their neighboring channels and proposed a deep CNN-based model for data augmented by adding noise.
-Panwar et al. \cite{panwarGeneratingEEGSignals2019} proposed a conditional WGAN with the gradient penalty to interpolate single-channel EEG data based on bicubic interpolation and bilinear weight initialization.
-Tang et al. \cite{tangDeepEEGSuperresolution2023} studied brain structure and functional connectivity and adopted suitable graph neural networks (GNNs) and CNNs to achieve the EEG SR data based on the preliminary interpolated EEG data by the SI method \cite{freedenSphericalSplineInterpolation1984}, then comparing the SR EEG data with the original LR EEG data in case studies.
-Although these stage-to-stage methods combining mathematical interpolation methods with deep learning models have achieved better performance, they rely on the modeling ability of mathematical interpolation methods for EEG data, introducing significant bias in challenging data and weakening the generalization ability of the subsequent deep learning model \cite{ouahidiSpatialGraphSignal2023}.
+Recent studies have mainly focused on a stage-to-stage manner, tending to use mathematical interpolation methods for interpolation, and then using other deep-learning models to improve the interpolation results.
+Han et al. \cite{hanFeasibilityStudyEEG2018} interpolated unseen channels by averaging their neighbouring channels and proposed a deep CNN-based model for data augmented by adding noise.
+Panwar et al. \cite{panwarGeneratingEEGSignals2019} proposed a conditional WGAN with a gradient penalty to interpolate single-channel EEG data based on bicubic interpolation and bilinear weight initialisation.
+Tang et al. \cite{tangDeepEEGSuperresolution2023} studied brain structure and functional connectivity and adopted suitable graph neural networks and CNNs to obtain EEG SR data based on preliminary interpolated EEG data using the SI method \cite{freedenSphericalSplineInterpolation1984}, and then compared the SR EEG data with the original LR EEG data in case studies.
+Although these stage-to-stage methods that combine mathematical interpolation methods with deep-learning models have achieved better performance, they rely on the modelling ability of mathematical interpolation methods, thereby introducing significant bias in challenging data and weakening the generalisation ability of subsequent deep-learning models \cite{ouahidiSpatialGraphSignal2023}.

-There have been studies on brain magnetic resonance images (MRI) SR in recent years based on the Transformer, demonstrating the modeling and generation capabilities in brain image data \cite{zhang3dCrossScaleFeature2022}.
-However, although the feasibility of the self-attention mechanism has been verified in EEG \cite{liSpatialfrequencyConvolutionalSelfattention2022}, the Transformer mainly serves EEG classification-related tasks \cite{luoDualBranchSpatioTemporalSpectralTransformer2023}.
-When using the Transformer, there are still few insights into electrode spatial position encoding specifically for EEG \cite{arjunIntroducingAttentionMechanism2021} and how the MSA represents the implicit information of brain region connectivity \cite{wangTransformersEEGBasedEmotion2022}.
+In recent years, there have been studies on brain magnetic resonance image (MRI) SR based on transformers, demonstrating the modelling and generation capabilities of brain image data \cite{zhang3dCrossScaleFeature2022}.
+Although the feasibility of the self-attention mechanism has been verified in EEG \cite{liSpatialfrequencyConvolutionalSelfattention2022}, it mainly serves EEG classification-related tasks \cite{luoDualBranchSpatioTemporalSpectralTransformer2023}.
+When using a transformer, there are still few insights into electrode spatial position encoding specifically for EEG \cite{arjunIntroducingAttentionMechanism2021} and how MSA represents the implicit information of brain region connectivity \cite{wangTransformersEEGBasedEmotion2022}.